Information about Mahaba Island

-The island is partly inhabited, with a small village on the northwest side, and the rest covered with lush greeneries.
-Found on the northern and eastern parts of the place are majestic white-sand shorelines, which all differ in length.
-Travelers can also see striking rock formations on the easterly section, as well as a long sandbar that parallels the beach.
+Mahaba Island boasts clear waters, white sand, and extensive wealth of marine ecosystems.
+The island is partly inhabited, with a small village on the northwest side, and the rest is covered with lush greeneries.
+As a generally undeveloped area, the island also offers a serene environment compared to more commercialized beaches on the mainland.
+Along with the beach, travelers can also see striking rock formations from the island's eastern coast, as well as a long sandbar that parallels the beach.